sajika1/Shoping-Cart/README.md

-# easyshopstore.netlify.app
+# Easy Shop
-click on top link to see demo
+click on below link to see demo

+easyshopstore.netlify.app

 ## Available Scripts